ronitnallagatla/svlint/MANUAL.md

 ### Hint

-Ensure that the module name matches the file name.
+Ensure that the module name matches the file name. module Bar should be in some/path/to/Bar.sv

 ### Reason